Copyediting vs. Copywriting: What’s the Difference?

 And the principal purpose of content writing is to educate or entertain.

-Copywriting wants someone to act; content writing wants to inform someone.
+Copywriting wants someone to act; content writing wants someone to learn.

 Another difference is that copywriting usually involves short-form content, while content writing leans toward long-form content.